Vestride/Shuffle/README.md

 This is a large improvement to shuffle.
 Most notably, the ability for [masonry](http://masonry.desandro.com) layouts.
 Other additions include adding/removing items, enabling/disabling, multiple instances on a page, and more!

 ## Running locally
 This project uses [Jekyll](http://jekyllrb.com/), so head over to [their quickstart guide](http://jekyllrb.com/docs/quickstart/) to get set up.
-Then open `_config.yml` and change the `url:` variable to your localhost.
+You should then be able to run `jekyll serve --watch` and go to `http://localhost:4000/Shuffle` to see it.

 ## Improvements still to make
 * Use Deferred objects for callbacks